-A daily school life of a Junior High School student
+A day in a life of a Junior High School student

 Morning greetings of the students can be heard everywhere on campus.
-The day of school life starts!
+A day of school life starts!

-Both Japanese and native teachers instruct easy to understand English class.
+Both Japanese and native teachers instruct easy to understand English classes.

 Freshly made nutritionally balanced lunch service is provided by the school.